Sorry, you need to enable JavaScript to visit this website.

 A Resource for Partnership and Support

-CFSA’s Office of Youth Empowerment (OYE) plays a leadership role in achieving positive outcomes for older youth in care.
+CFSA’s Older Youth Empowerment (OYE) plays a leadership role in achieving positive outcomes for older youth in care.
 OYE coordinates with and supports social workers, resource parents, and others helping older youth in care, ages 14 to 20, prepare for life on their own.
 OYE also partners with other public agencies, community organizations, and businesses to provide a robust array of resources and opportunities for older youth in care to build skills and gain experience.

 • College and Career Preparation Services: Youth attending post‐secondary institutions and their caregivers get support from specialists who assist in the college and career preparation process.
 OYE has two dedicated teams that provide college and career preparation to all youth beginning in the 9th grade.
 These units support high school graduation and exposure to various career paths.
-For youth interested in pursuing a vocational trade, OYE partners with public and private job-training programs and employers to offer youth opportunities for work experience, vocational training, certification and sustainable employment.
+For youth interested in pursuing a vocational trade, OYE partners with public and private job-training programs and employers to offer youth opportunities for work experience, vocational training, certification, and sustainable employment.

 Contact: Joelle Myers, [email protected], (202) 727‐1325.